Station code

-A station code is a brief, standardised abbreviation, or alphanumeric code, used by railways to identify a railway station uniquely (within a country or region).
+A station code is a brief, standardised abbreviation, or alphanumeric code, used by railways to uniquely identify a railway station (within a country or region).
 Codes are mostly used internally but can be seen on railway traffic signs and on some timetables.

-In most countries, station codes are purely alphabetic, usually compromising a few capital letters for ease of identification, in some countries one capital and one or some lowercase letters.
+In most countries, station codes are purely alphabetic, usually comprising a few capital letters for ease of identification, in some countries one capital and one or some lowercase letters.

 Americas

 United States

 Amtrak encodes a few stations in Canada which it serves.

 Asia

 Hong Kong

 A three-letter code system is in use in the MTR to identify stations.
 For example, Whampoa station of the MTR has the code of WHA.

 India

 Indian Railways uses one- to four-letter codes.
 Most stations of the Indian Railways are assigned three letter codes, for example, the station code for Mumbai Central station is MMCT and for Guwahati is GHY.